artistic impression of variable blazars jet

 Claudia Raiteri

-Blazars are extremely interesting, very bright, and variable extragalactic sources.
+Blazars are extremely interesting, very luminous, and variable extragalactic sources.
 The scientific literature on them is vast, making it useful to consult a review article on the main observational and interpretative results obtained over decades of study.
-In this spirit, Claudia M. Raiteri, an astronomer at the INAF-Turin Astrophysical Observatory, wrote the article “The variability of blazars throughout the electromagnetic spectrum,” recently published in the journal “The Astronomy and Astrophysics Review.”
+In this spirit, Claudia M. Raiteri, an astronomer at INAF – Turin Astrophysical Observatory, wrote the article “The variability of blazars throughout the electromagnetic spectrum,” recently published in the journal “The Astronomy and Astrophysics Review.”

 In fact, the flow we observe from blazars can change over very short timescales, on the order of minutes, and by analyzing the episodes of fastest variability, it is possible to estimate the size of the emitting region, which is very compact.
-There is observational evidence suggesting that the emission at various frequencies originates from different regions of the jet; for example, visible light would be produced in a region further inside than radio radiation.
+There is observational evidence suggesting that the emission at various frequencies originates from different regions of the jet; for example, visible light is produced in a more internal region than radio radiation.

-The causes of blazar variability are a matter of ongoing investigation, and researchers disagree.
+The causes of blazar variability are under constant investigation, and there is no consensus among researchers.
 Particle acceleration mechanisms are certainly at work within the jets, such as shock waves propagating along the jet, magnetic reconnection, and turbulence.
-However, geometric phenomena can also cause changes in flow: the jet can rotate due to the rotation of the black hole and its accretion disk, it can precess if its axis does not coincide with their rotation axis, and it can twist if magnetohydrodynamic instabilities develop within it.
+But geometric phenomena can also cause changes in flow: the jet can rotate due to the rotation of the black hole and the accretion disk, it can precess if its axis does not coincide with the rotation axis of the black hole, and it can undulate if magneto hydrodynamic instabilities develop within it.

-Furthermore, the discovery of periodic behavior may indicate that the central engine is actually composed of a binary system of supermassive black holes, a possible consequence of the collision and subsequent merger of galaxies.
+Furthermore, the discovery of periodic behavior may indicate that the central engine is actually made up of a binary system of supermassive black holes, a possible consequence of the collision and subsequent merger of galaxies.

-Another possible phenomenon causing variability is microlensing, which occurs if the blazar is distant and its line of sight includes a galaxy whose stars can act as gravitational lenses.
+Another possible phenomenon that causes variability is microlensing, which occurs if the blazar is distant and its line of sight is in the vicinity of a galaxy whose stars can act as gravitational lenses.

-The article finally addresses the variability of the polarimetric behavior of blazars, which can provide valuable information.
+The article finally addresses the variability of blazar polarimetric behavior, which can provide valuable insights.
 Recently, the IXPE satellite has offered the possibility of obtaining polarimetric data in the X-ray band and comparing them with those observed at low frequencies, particularly in the radio and optical bands, revealing unexpected behaviors.

 The article concludes by listing a series of open problems for our understanding of these peculiar objects.